 This is the keyword of Aurobindo's philosophy.
 He believes that the mind of man is imperfect and is not in a position to understand the integral truth.
 Only the supermind can have an understanding of the integral truth.
 Aurobindo remarks, "Man will become a super mind.
 Super mind will have a super mental consciousness.
-Consciousness of Sat-Chit-Anand: Truth, Self, Bliss: Truth, Beauty, Goodness".
+Consciousness of Sat-Chit-Anand: Truth, Self, the will of God and becomes a superman.
+Aurobindo aimed at the integral man.
+The superman is the integral Man, the ideal man who makes an ideal society.